tdaykin/tdaykin.github.io/about.md

 ### MEA Process Engineer Co-op, Advanced Manufacturing
 **Ballard Power Systems** - Burnaby, B.C., Canada
 *Jan.
 2023 -- April.
 2023*
-- Applied a structured approach to qualify an upcoming Liquid Injection Molding process; involving data collection, capability/GR&R analysis, and ultimately, a presentation of results in a lean six sigma environment
+- Applied a structured approach to qualify an automated robotic Liquid Injection Molding process involving data collection, capability/GR\&R analysis, and ultimately, a presentation of results in a lean Six Sigma environment.
-- Hands-on experience in operating Liquid Injection Molding machines including troubleshooting and control over molding parameters
+- Hands-on experience in operating Liquid Injection Molding machines including troubleshooting and control over molding parameters.
-- Developed and implemented automated data analysis in excel, transforming raw data into actionable insights; increasing overall efficiency by 98%
+- Developed and implemented automated data analysis in excel, transforming raw data into actionable insights; increasing overall efficiency by 98%.
-- Accelerated production times by 75% through rapid prototyping of 3D printed fixtures designed in CREO
+- Accelerated production times by 75\% through a combination of rapid prototyping 3D printed fixtures designed in Creo and updates to vision measurement system routines in C++.
 - In-depth knowledge on the manufacturing and development of fuel cells

 ## Technical Projects:

 ### Autonomous Driving Robot Competition: 2nd Place
 **Technologies:** CAD, Machine Shop, C++
-- Brainstormed, designed, and manufactured an autonomous robot with a group of 4 to race on the same track as other robots all while passively picking up and avoiding certain objects
+- Brainstormed, designed, and manufactured an autonomous robot with a group of 4 to race on the same track as other robots while passively picking up and avoiding objects.
-- Created the entire chassis, ensuring all sensors, circuits and mechanical components function as intended, quickly prototyping drawings into reality by using 3D printers and laser/waterjet cutters
+- Created the entire chassis, ensuring all sensors, circuits and mechanical components function as intended, quickly prototyping drawings into reality by using 3D printers and laser/waterjet cutters.
-- Implemented and tuned a PID algorithm in C++ so the robot can follow tape smoothly through custom-made tape sensors controlled by an STM-32 Blue Pill
+- Implemented and tuned a PID algorithm in C++ so the robot can follow tape smoothly through custom-made tape sensors controlled by an STM-32 Blue Pill.

 ### Nand2Tetris: Project Course
 **Technologies:** HDL, Gate logics, Git
-- Designed digital logic circuits using Hardware Description Language (HDL), combining various logic gates and sequentially developing larger components of a modified computer system
+- Designed digital logic circuits using Hardware Description Language (HDL), combining various logic gates and sequentially developing larger components of a modified computer system.
-- Developed an understanding of computer architecture by building a modified computer system from the NAND gate up; learning knowledge of CPU architecture, ALU design, and memory systems
+- Developed an understanding of computer architecture by building a modified computer system from the NAND gate up; learning knowledge of CPU architecture, ALU design, and memory systems.

 ### Canadian Synthetic Biology Education Research Group, SYNB3
 **Technologies:** Python: scikit-learn, NumPy, pandas
-- Assisted in the identification of a cannabinoid that has a high affinity for the human CB1 receptor through simulation together in python and PyMOL
+- Assisted in the identification of a cannabinoid that has a high affinity for the human CB1 receptor.
-- Visualized protein similarities through hallucinations using python, PyMol and knowledge in organic chemistry
+- Modeled protein similarities through hallucinations using Python, PyMol, and knowledge of organic chemistry.
-- Produced a technical outline with a multidisciplinary team across Canada that organized and summarized biological findings to satisfy real world demands for potential companies to explore
+- Produced a technical outline with a multidisciplinary team across Canada that organized our results to satisfy real-world demands for potential companies to explore.

 ### Multidisciplinary Undergraduate Research Competition
 **Technologies:** R, Statistical Methods: Hypothesis Testing
-- Analyzed and statistically compared market data of air purifiers using R in order to lower costs and increase efficiency and safety of incoming products for COVID-19
+- Analyzed and statistically compared market data of air purifiers using R to lower costs and increase the efficiency and safety of incoming products for COVID-19.
 - Interpreted how ultraviolet air purifying works, specifically with TiO<sub>2</sub> together with multi-walled carbon nanotubes, which reduce the harmful effects of UV radiation
-- Transformed our findings into digestible content by using python and matplotlib to be shared in a conference
+- Transformed our findings into digestible content by using Python and Matplotlib to be shared in a conference.

 ## Technical Skills:

+- **Prototyping Tools:** 3D printing, laser/waterjet cutting, SolidWorks, OnShape, oscilloscopes, soldering
-- **Languages:** Python, Java, C/C++, R, MATLAB, LaTeX
+- **Languages/Systems:** Python,  C/C++, Java, Matlab, R, Linux, ROS
-- **Developer Tools:** Visual Studio, IntelliJ, Git
-- **Libraries:** pandas, NumPy, matplotlib, scikit-learn
+- **Libraries:** Pandas, NumPy, Matplotlib, OpenCV

 ## Community Engagement:

-### Undergraduate Research
-**Advisor: Arman Hejazi, UBC Department of Chemical and Biological Engineering** - Vancouver B.C.
-*Sept.
-2021 -- Aug.
-2022*
-- Published an abstract with our findings
-- Advanced my knowledge in research by understanding how to read/write technical documents and give presentations to a variety of audiences

 ### Engineering Physics Mentor
 **University of British Columbia** - Vancouver, B.C.